-If this bit is set to one, the PE will respond with the Dynamic Bus Control Accept Status Word Bit set to one on subsequent RT messages AFTER the DBC Mode Code (so the DBC bit in the Status Word is NOT set in the DBC Mode Code response, but is set in the next RT message response).
+If this bit is set to one, the PE will respond with the Dynamic Bus Control Accept Status Word Bit set in the Status Word response of the current DBC command message.
 The PE will not automatically start bus controller operations as this is the application's responsibility.
 The user's program is responsible for clearing the DBC bit in the response status word for subsequent messages.